kuzzleio/kuzzle-plugin-prometheus/README.md

 ```

 This will start a demonstration stack composed with:
-* A three node Kuzzle cluster behind an Nginx load balancer.
+* A three nodes Kuzzle cluster behind an Nginx load balancer.
 * A Prometheus container configured to scrap metrics.
 * A Grafana container.

-Once started, go to `http://localhost:3000` and log in with default Grafana credentials:
+Once started, go to `http://localhost:3000` and log in with the default Grafana credentials:
 * username: `admin`
 * password: `admin`

-When successfully logged in you can now import demonstration dashboards from `dashboards` folder.
+When successfully logged in you can import demonstration dashboards from the `dashboards` folder.
-To do so, hover on `+` icon in left sidebar and click on `Import`.Then click on `Upload .json File` and choose the dashboard of your choice.
+To do so, hover on the `+` icon in the left sidebar, and click on `Import`.
+Then click on `Upload .json File` and choose the dashboard of your choice.
 Set up the targeted Prometheus to `Prometheus` and you're done.
-Make several requests using Kuzzle HTTP API, SDKs or by browsering it with the Admin Console.
+Make several requests using Kuzzle's HTTP API or SDKs, or by using the Admin Console.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/7868838/60284159-2969cb80-990b-11e9-92bd-1e6156df0c2e.png"/>